SkroxiousDM/SkroxiousDM/docs/1. Start Here/Player Hooks and Backgrounds.md

 |5|I harbor bloodthirsty thoughts on clear nights when I can see the moon.|
 |6|I am headstrong and stubbornly seek an end to my curse, sometimes making rash decisions.|

-Feature: The Beast Within.
+**Feature:** _The Beast Within_.
 Each full moon, you turn into a werewolf under the DM’s control for the night.
 Unless caged or fully restrained with silver manacles, you go on a bloody rampage.
 Each full moon happens 3 consecutive nights per month.
 Each morning after a full moon, you must succeed on a DC 10 Wisdom save or suffer a long-term madness until dusk.
 Each subsequent full moon, the Wisdom save DC increases by 1.

 During the waxing gibbous phase (4 consecutive days before the full moon), you must make a Nightmare check (see Nightmare rules).
 If you succeed you feel a change coming.